 Physical therapy: Some children with autism have physical limitations and require a physical therapist to help them build strength, mobility, or motor skills.
 A physical therapist may help children with autism work on sitting, rolling, standing, or playing.
 They may also work with parents to teach them ways in which they can help their child build muscle strength, coordination, and skills.

 Occupational therapy: Once our occupational therapists have gained information about your child’s abilities they will develop a program for your child to follow.
-An occupational program may include play activities, developmental activities like teeth brushing, physical activities to help with coordination, and adaptive strategies.
-The overall goal of this type of therapy is to help the child improve overall quality of life at home or school.
+This may include play activities, developmental activities like teeth brushing, physical activities to help with coordination, and adaptive strategies.
+The overall goal of this type of therapy is to help the child improve the overall quality of life at home or school.

 Nutritional therapy: Nutritional therapists can help design meal plans for a child with autism that will help to make sure that all of the child’s nutritional needs are met.
 Many children with autism have dietary restrictions and a nutritional therapist can make meal time less difficult.